TokhtarKumisbek/CollorPallete/README.md

 my email account: kumisbek_tokhtar@bk.ru

-ColorsPallete - Color Palette Generator
+ColorsPallete - Color Palette Generator (https://web-production-f20f.up.railway.app/)

 It is a static web application designed for generating color palettes.
 It allows users to create custom color schemes, pick colors from images, and manage their favorite colors.
 The application offers a user-friendly interface with intuitive features for color selection and manipulation.
 (I had some problems while uploading PHP files for database, therefore i hosted this file as a static web application.
 But you can see the database working after downloading XSAMPP.
-It has features as registration and authorization in terms of database(it is only what i thrived to do in these days)
+It has features as registration and authorization in terms of database(it is only what i thrived to do in these days, but i assure u i am good DataBase developer.)

 Features: